 The 40 Developmental Assets® framework was created by Search Institute.
-It illustrates pillars of receliency needed for youth to become heathly and productive adults.
-As the number of assets a youth posses increases, they become better protected against risk factors.
-The assets are divided between external assets and internal assets with the former being environmental expierences and the later being internal traits that drive decision making, values and identity.
-Learn more and download the framework here.
+It illustrates pillars of resiliency needed for youth to become heathy and productive adults.
+As the number of assets, a youth possess increases, they become better protected against risk factors.
+The assets are divided between external assets and internal assets with the former being environmental experiences and the latter being internal traits that drive decision making, values and identity.

 Constructive Use of Time